 - Ethnic-specific poetry is suitable if the underlying meaning is relevant.
 In other words, if the poem is decidedly ethnic but lacks depth or true meaning then it will be meaningless.
 Choose poetry that has relevance to the person you are memorializing.

 - Make sure you personally understand the poem.
 For example, if you are presenting the poem at a memorial service for a friend of a different ethnicity than your own you should not arbitrarily pick a poem simply because of the poet's ethnic roots.
-A poem may be dripping with ethnic connotations that you don't personally understand but may highly offend some of the people in attendance.
+A poem may be dripping with ethnic connotations that you don't personally understand but may highly offend some people in attendance.

 - Pick a poem that features words you can pronounce.
-You may think it is special for you to present an ethnic poem at a friend's funeral but if the poem is in another language or features words you don't understand you are not only risking presenting it incorrectly but the poem may also not mean what you actually think it means.
+You may think it is special for you to present an ethnic poem at a friend's funeral but if the poem is in another language or features words you don't understand, you are not only risking presenting it incorrectly but the poem may also not mean what you actually think it means.

 The best thing is to pick an ethnic poem which you understand and which would have been special to the person you are memorializing.